vinyl704/reservation-app/README.md

 # Capstone: Restaurant Reservation System
-An application built for restaurant employess to keep track of customer reservations.
+An application built for restaurant employees to keep track of customer reservations.
 It allows employees to seat, search, and add reservations as well as tracking open tables and completing reservations.

 ## Technology